The Big Rock Candy Mountains

-"The Big Rock Candy Mountains", first recorded by Harry McClintock in 1928, is a country folk song about a hobo's idea of paradise, a modern version of the medieval concept of Cockaigne.
+"The Big Rock Candy Mountains", first recorded and copyrighted by Harry McClintock in 1928, is a country folk song about a hobo's idea of paradise, a modern version of the medieval concept of Cockaigne.
 It is a place where "hens lay soft-boiled eggs" and there are "cigarette trees".
 McClintock said that he wrote the song in 1895, based on tales from his youth hoboing through the United States while working for the railroad as a brakeman.
 It is catalogued as Roud Folk Song Index No. 6696.

 History

 The song was first recorded by McClintock, also known by his "hobo" name of Haywire Mac.
 McClintock said that he wrote the song, though it was likely partially based on other ballads, including "An Invitation to Lubberland" and "The Appleknocker's Lament".
 Other popular itinerant songs of the day such as "Hobo's Paradise", "Hobo Heaven", "Sweet Potato Mountains", and "Little Streams of Whiskey" likely served as inspiration, as they mention concepts similar to those in "Big Rock Candy Mountain".
+"The Big Rock Candy Mountains", along with its A-side "The Bum Song—No. 2", was first recorded on September 6, 1928, in Hollywood, California.
+Victor Talking Machine Company released the single on November 16, 1928, with the artist name "Mac (Harry McClintock)".

 Before recording the song, McClintock cleaned it up considerably from the version he sang as a street busker in the 1890s.
 Originally the song described a child being recruited into hobo life by tales of the "big rock candy mountain".
 In later years, when McClintock appeared in court as part of a copyright dispute, he cited the original words of the song, the last stanza of which was:

 The lyrics of the missing line have not been made public; in the released version the entire verse was omitted.

 The song was not popularized until 1939, when it peaked at #1 on Billboard magazine's country music charts.
 But it achieved more widespread popularity in 1949 when a sanitized version intended for children was re-recorded by Burl Ives.
 It has been recorded by many artists throughout the world, but a version recorded in 1960 by Dorsey Burnette to date was the biggest success for the song in the post-1954 "rock era", having reached No. 102 on Billboard's chart.

 The most famous version has this refrain:

 Sanitized versions have been popular, especially with children's musicians; in these, the "cigarette trees" become peppermint trees, and the "streams of alcohol" trickling down the rocks become streams of lemonade.
 The lake of whiskey becomes a lake of soda pop.